Mark Neumann: Early life, education, and early career

 Neumann was born in East Troy, Wisconsin, one of five siblings.
 His parents were Stella and Kurt Neumann.
 His father was an electrical engineer for General Motors and his mother was an executive assistant.
 Neumann graduated from East Troy High School in 1972.
 After high school, he briefly attended General Motors Institute (now Kettering University).
 In 1973, Neumann married Sue Link, his high school sweetheart, whom he met in Sunday school in the 4th grade.
-That same year, Neumann enrolled at the University of Wisconsin-Whitewater, where he graduated with honors in 1975, earning a Bachelor of Science in Mathematics.
-After graduating from Whitewater, Neumann moved to River Falls, Wisconsin, where he taught mathematics at River Falls High School while attending the University of Wisconsin-River Falls, earning a Masters of Science in Supervision and Instructional Leadership.
-Neumann did additional post-graduate work at the University of Wisconsin.
+That same year, Neumann enrolled at the University of Wisconsin–Whitewater, where he graduated with honors in 1975, earning a Bachelor of Science in Mathematics.
+After graduating from Whitewater, Neumann moved to River Falls, Wisconsin, where he taught mathematics at River Falls High School while attending the University of Wisconsin–River Falls, earning a Masters of Science in Supervision and Instructional Leadership.
+Neumann did additional post-graduate work at the University of Wisconsin–Madison.

-After college, Neumann relocated to Milton, Wisconsin, where he began his career teaching Mathematics at Milton High School and Milton College, before the campus closed in 1982.
+After college, Neumann relocated to Milton, Wisconsin, where he began his career teaching Mathematics at Milton High School and Milton College before the campus closed in 1982.
 Neumann is a member of the Wisconsin Evangelical Lutheran Synod.

-He started his first company in 1986 in his basement, building homes in the Milton and Janesville, WI areas.
+He started his first company in 1986 in his basement, building homes in the Milton and Janesville, Wisconsin areas.
 By 1991, Neumann's company was listed as one of the fastest-growing companies in the U.S. by Inc. Magazine.